Molybdenum: Occurrence and production

-The molybdenum for steel production is reduced by the aluminothermic reaction with addition of iron to produce ferromolybdenum.
+The molybdenum for steel production is reduced by the aluminothermic reaction with the addition of iron to produce ferromolybdenum.
 A common form of ferromolybdenum contains 60% molybdenum.

-Molybdenum had a value of approximately $30,000 per tonne as of August 2009.
+Molybdenum was valued at approximately $30,000 per tonne as of August 2009.
 It maintained a price at or near $10,000 per tonne from 1997 through 2003, and reached a peak of $103,000 per tonne in June 2005.
 In 2008, the London Metal Exchange announced that molybdenum would be traded as a commodity.

 Mining

 The Knaben mine in southern Norway, opened in 1885, was the first dedicated molybdenum mine.
 Closed in 1973 but reopened in 2007, it now produces 100000 kg of molybdenum disulfide per year.
 Large mines in Colorado (such as the Henderson mine and the Climax mine) and in British Columbia yield molybdenite as their primary product, while many porphyry copper deposits such as the Bingham Canyon Mine in Utah and the Chuquicamata mine in northern Chile produce molybdenum as a byproduct of copper-mining.